-Accounting Standards Update 2016-2, Leases (Topic 842)--In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
+Accounting Standards Update 2016-02, Leases (Topic 842)-In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
 ASU 2016-02 establishes a comprehensive new lease accounting model.
 The new standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and, (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than twelve months.
 The new standard is effective for interim and annual periods beginning after December 15, 2018, which for Davey Tree would be January 1, 2019.
 Early adoption is permitted.
 The new standard requires a modified retrospective transition for capital or operating leases existing at or entered into after the beginning of the earliest comparative period presented in the financial statements, but it does not require transition accounting for leases that expire prior to the date of initial application.
-We are evaluating the impact of the new standard on our consolidated financial statements.
+We are currently evaluating the impact of the new standard on our consolidated financial statements.

-D. Business Combinations
+E. Business Combinations

-Our investments in businesses were: (a) \$4,149 in 2015, including no liabilities assumed and debt issued of \$1,500; (b) \$12,853 in 2014, including \$1,078 liabilities assumed and debt issued of \$2,080; and (c) \$110 in 2013, including no liabilities assumed and debt issued of \$30.
+Our investments in businesses were: (a) \$4,888 in 2016, including liabilities assumed of \$216 and debt issued of \$875; (b) \$4,149 in 2015, including no liabilities assumed and debt issued of \$1,500; and (c) \$12,853 in 2014, including \$1,078 liabilities assumed and debt issued of \$2,080.

 The net assets of the businesses acquired are accounted for under the acquisition method and were recorded at their fair values at the dates of acquisition.
-The excess of the purchase price over the estimated fair values of the net assets acquired was recorded as an increase in goodwill of approximately \$1,410 in 2015 (all of which is deductible for tax purposes), \$4,624 in 2014 (all of which is deductible for tax purposes) and no goodwill in 2013.
+The excess of the purchase price over the estimated fair values of the net assets acquired was recorded as an increase in goodwill of approximately \$817 in 2016 (all of which is deductible for tax purposes), \$1,410 in 2015 (all of which is deductible for tax purposes) and \$4,624 goodwill in 2014 (all of which is deductible for tax purposes).

 The results of operations of acquired businesses have been included in the consolidated statements of operations beginning as of the effective dates of acquisition.
-The effect of these acquisitions on our consolidated revenues and results of operations, either individually or in the aggregate, for the years ended December 31, 2015, 2014 or 2013 was not significant.
+The effect of these acquisitions on our consolidated revenues and results of operations, either individually or in the aggregate, for the years ended December 31, 2016, 2015 or 2014 was not significant.

-E. Accounts Receivable, Net and Supplemental Balance Sheet Information
+F. Accounts Receivable, Net and Supplemental Balance Sheet Information